 Victorian architecture is often associated with ornate, lavish designs.
 When decorating a Victorian home, it’s important to choose furniture and décor that complements the existing architecture.
 Pieces should be elegant and well-crafted, with intricate details.
 Fabrics should be luxurious, such as velvet or silk.
 Walls in Victorian-style homes are often adorned with wallpaper or tapestries, and floors are often covered with rich carpets or area rugs.

 Focus on creating a luxurious and inviting space.
 For example, choose furniture with plenty of cushions and detractive details.
 Finally, don’t be afraid to experiment with color—a few bold hues can really make a Victorian space pop.

 Modern homes often have a minimalistic design.
 Furniture should be simple and have clean lines lacking any extra frills.
 Geometric patterns are a great design choice, as are solid colors.
 When it comes to materials, look for natural options like wood or stone.
+Having unique but modern features like plantation shutters Melbourne instilled in the design give the home a good flow.
 Hidden storage is a great option in modern-style homes, as it helps keep down the clutter and lets you highlight the shape and form of the room and furnishings.